-Class of Asset Depreciation Rates

-Buildings/course improvements on leasehold land 1% to 33%

-Plant, fixtures and fittings 5% to 33%
+Class of Asset Buildings/course improvements on leasehold land Plant, fixtures and fittings Depreciation Rates 1% to 33% 5% to 33% i.
+Trade and other payables

 The residual values, useful lives and depreciation methods are reviewed, and adjusted if appropriate, at each reporting date.